The Commission for Conciliation,

 Key requirements:

-- Unless a candidate can demonstrate relevant experience of not less than four (4) years in Industrial Relations, Labour Law or conducting conciliations, arbitration and facilitations; a relevant NQF level 6 tertiary qualification (preferably in Labour Law) is required.
+- Unless a candidate can demonstrate relevant experience of not less than four (4) years in Industrial Relations, Labour Law or conducting conciliations, arbitration and facilitations, a relevant NQF level 6 tertiary qualification or above (preferably in Labour Law) is required.

 - Good knowledge of Labour Law